jimjibone/robotarm/slides.md

 It uses the method shown here to determine whether point is located within a given polygon.
 In this case, the polygon is all the points of the convex hull.

+This algorithm works by:

+- Running a semi-infinite ray out from a test point towards the tested point.
+- As the ray crosses an edge of the polygon a count is incremented.
+- When the ray crosses an edge it is switching between inside and outside.
+- This is also known as the Jordan Curve Theorem.
+- Depending upon the number of crosses the ray has made will determine the position of the point.
+- An even value of switches indicates outside.
+An odd value indicates that the point is inside.

+Performing this operation on all of the points will give a collection of points which make up all the objects on the table.

+### Object Point Clustering